 Books and other materials, both highly praised and quietly important as "connecting material", continued to flow into the stacks.

 But the juggling required maintaining two libraries in one was always a difficult and time consuming task.
-Disagreements regarding the library's mission arose during Coming's tenure as director and became more pointed after his retirement.
-Dr. Clarke, Sr.'s, death in 1984 also exacerbated the troubles.
-By the late 1980s sharp opinions divided many of those responsible for the library's well being.
+Disagreements regarding the library's mission arose during Cumming's tenure as director and became more pointed after his retirement.
+Dr. Clarke, Sr.'s death in 1984 also exacerbated the troubles.
+By the late 1980s, sharp opinions divided many of those responsible for the library's well being.
 The library's staff found itself in a difficult position.
 Bill Mulligan resigned in 1989.

 One of the most exciting possibilities was a third home for the library.
 New space was desperately needed.
 The library's old home, on the fourth floor of the Park Library building, had been completely filled.
 The crisis had begun in early 1979, "the year in which it rained manuscripts."